Skip to the main content

 Looking to get to know your students better and begin laying the foundation for a successful school year?

-This activity, designed for the Individual Space, has students write you a letter outlining their hopes and fears for the school year, how they prefer to learn, and what they value in a teacher and in a learning environment.
+This activity, designed for the 1:1 Space, has students write you a letter outlining their hopes and fears for the school year, how they prefer to learn, and what they value in a teacher and in a learning environment.

 Copy and paste the instructions below and assign the activity to your students.
 After students have submitted their letters, respond with a letter of your own!